MicrosoftDocs/architecture-center/docs/guide/design-principles/redundancy.md

 ![](./images/load-balancing.svg)

-**Replicate databases.** Use a database solution that supports replication and failover, such as [SQL Server Always On Availability Groups][sql-always-on].
-Managed services such as Azure SQL Database and DocumentDB automatically replicate the data within a region, and provide opt-in replication across regions.
+**Replicate databases.** Azure SQL Database and DocumentDB automatically replicate the data within a region, and you can enable geo-replication across regions.
+If you are using an IaaS database solution, choose one supports replication and failover, such as [SQL Server Always On Availability Groups][sql-always-on].

 **Enable geo-replication** for [Azure SQL Database][sql-geo-replication] and [DocumentDB][docdb-geo-replication] databases.
 Geo-replication creates secondary readable replicas of your data in one ore more secondary regions.
 In the event of an outage, the database can fail over to the secondary region for writes.